kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.865   External loads.

-\(a\) It must be shown by analysis, test, or both, that the rotorcraft external load attaching means for rotorcraft-load combinations to be used for nonhuman external cargo applications can withstand a limit static load equal to 2.5, or some lower load factor approved under §§29.337 through 29.341, multiplied by the maximum external load for which authorization is requested.
-It must be shown by analysis, test, or both that the rotorcraft external load attaching means and corresponding personnel carrying device system for rotorcraft-load combinations to be used for human external cargo applications can withstand a limit static load equal to 3.5 or some lower load factor, not less than 2.5, approved under §§29.337 through 29.341, multiplied by the maximum external load for which authorization is requested.
+\(a\) It must be shown by analysis, test, or both, that the rotorcraft external load attaching means for rotorcraft-load combinations to be used for nonhuman external cargo applications can withstand a limit static load equal to 2.5, or some lower load factor approved under §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.337   Limit maneuvering load factor.|§29.337]] through 29.341, multiplied by the maximum external load for which authorization is requested.
+It must be shown by analysis, test, or both that the rotorcraft external load attaching means and corresponding personnel carrying device system for rotorcraft-load combinations to be used for human external cargo applications can withstand a limit static load equal to 3.5 or some lower load factor, not less than 2.5, approved under §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.337   Limit maneuvering load factor.|§29.337]] through 29.341, multiplied by the maximum external load for which authorization is requested.
 The load for any rotorcraft-load combination class, for any external cargo type, must be applied in the vertical direction.
 For jettisonable external loads of any applicable external cargo type, the load must also be applied in any direction making the maximum angle with the vertical that can be achieved in service but not less than 30°.
 However, the 30° angle may be reduced to a lesser angle if—

 \(1\) An operating limitation is established limiting external load operations to such angles for which compliance with this paragraph has been shown; or